Equity Innovation Medicine (EquIMED)

 Third Year

-Students complete a 2-week course that includes a variety of classroom and simulation sessions to provide students with an understanding of clinical care practice in austere settings, cultural humility, and the innovation design process.
-Students then complete a 2-week immersive experience in a resource-limited environment where they work with key stakeholders to develop innovative prototype solutions to address local health challenges.
-Some prototypes will then be further developed in partnership with multidisciplinary teams at Bradley University.
+Students complete a 1 week course that includes a variety of classroom and simulation sessions to provide students with an understanding of clinical care practice in austere settings, cultural humility, and the innovation design process.
+Students then complete a 2-3 week immersive experience in a resource limited environment, where they work with key stakeholders to develop innovative prototype solutions to address local health challenges.
+Upon return, some prototypes will then be further developed in partnership with multidisciplinary teams at our partner sites within Bradley University, UIC Innovation, Distillery Labs, and University of Illinois Urbana Champaign.

 Fourth Year

-Students complete a capstone project that includes a final paper, poster, and presentation to demonstrate what they’ve learned about how innovation can be used to reduce health disparities and improve care in the most vulnerable populations in the U.S. and globally, including many resource-limited communities.
+Students complete a capstone project that includes a final paper, poster, and presentation to demonstrate what they’ve learned about how innovation can be used to reduce health disparities and improve care in the most vulnerable populations in the U.S. and globally, including many rural low-resource communities.

-Where will the students be during their two-week immersive experiences and what will they do there?
+Where will the students be during their two- to three-week immersive experiences and what will they do there?

 Students have the option to be placed at one of the global rural, U.S. rural, or U.S. urban partner sites.
-In AY 2019-2023, immersive experiences were completed in Mbarara, Uganda at our partner site, Mbarara University of Science and Technology (https://www.must.ac.ug/), at the Consortium for Affordable Medical Technology (CAMTech) (https://camtechuganda.must.ac.ug/), Danville, IL and Streator, IL.
+In AY 2024-25, immersive experiences were completed in Sao Paulo, Brazil, with our partners at Fleximedical.
+Previous sites have included Mbarara University of Science and Technology, at the Consortium for Affordable Medical Technology (CAMTech), Danville, Ill., and Streator, Ill.
 Global and U.S. sites may vary from year to year.

 What kinds of health challenges are the students working on?